 That versatility makes it one of our absolute favorite ways to get to Hawaii using points and miles.
 At 35,000 miles round-trip, the savings can be enormous – Delta often charges 70,000 miles or more for the exact same flights.

 The trick is flexibility.
 It won’t always be easy to find the Delta flights on the exact dates you want through FlyingBlue.
 Read our full guide to booking Delta flights to Hawaii, and you’ll pick up all the tricks you need to make it happen.

 Much like Singapore, Air France/KLM FlyingBlue miles are insanely easy to get.
 You can transfer credit card points to a FlyingBlue account from Chase, American Express, Citi, and Capital One.
 You can even transfer a stash of Marriott Bonvoy points to become Flying Blue miles.

-The 80,000-point welcome bonus on the Chase Sapphire Preferred Card after spending $4,000 within three months is more than enough to book two round-trip tickets to Hawaii.
+The 60,000-point welcome bonus on the Chase Sapphire Preferred® Card after spending $4,000 within three months is almost enough to book two round-trip tickets to Hawaii.